polstianka/tonkeeper/README.md

 - TON Whales
 - TON Nominators

+Supports both staking and unstaking.

+One can inspect the way blockchain messages are built, checking `CellProducer` interface implementations.
+Those are completely natively produced cells.

 ### Stake screen

 To navigate to this screen, just click on `Stake` on the main screen.